lillyphan/QLearning/README.md

 ### What, if anything, is Q Learning often used for?
 (If you find any cool projects or research relating to Q Learning, feel free to link them to me!)

-I'm not sure when it is used most often but last summer I built some lego robots that used Q-Learning to travel parallel to a wall (super advanced ik..).
+I'm not sure when it is used most often but last summer I built some lego robots that used Q-Learning to travel parallel to a wall (super advanced ik..)!